fredyouhanaie/espace/README.md

 - `wkpool_sup` is a `supervisor` that manages worker processes, this in turn has the following components:
   - `wkpool_srv` is a `gen_server` that will receive the `eval` requests, and pass the request to the worker supervisor.
   - `worker_sup` is a `supervisor` that will create a new child process that in turn will `apply` the supplied `{M,F,A}` function.

+### TSPOOL - Tuple Space Pool

+The tuples are kept in an ETS table with two columns, A unique ref, and the tuple itself.
+A single `gen_server` handles all access to the ETS table.
+This is not scalable and will be addressed in due course.

+For the cases where no matching tuple is found, a second ETS table is used to remember the pattern, the client PID and a unique reference for this case, and the client API will then block on a receive for the unique reference.

+Each `out` operation, after inserting the new tuple, will scan through the waiting list and if it matches, the client is sent a message with the unique reference and the entry is removed from the waiting patterns table.
+Once the waiting client receives the unique reference, it will attempt the `rd` or `in` operation again.

+### WKPOOL - Worker Pool

+Each `eval` operation, is executed within a child process of a `simple_one_for_one` supervisor.
+No attempt is made to throttle the number of eval processes.